dreamy ethnic businessman thinking about project

 When creating your goals, knowing what not to do is as important as knowing what to do!
 These tips will help ensure success.

 1. Avoid making the goal too complicated.
 Break it down into smaller goals.
-Think of a SMART goal strategy as the process of creating small ladders of goals to reach a single, larger SMART goal!
+Think of a SMART goal strategy as creating small ladders of goals to reach a single, larger SMART goal!

 2. Be flexible.
 If your needs change or the goal no longer fits, adjust it to a more efficient goal that works better.
 Examine the goal regularly to check your progress and make adjustments where needed.